coolcsn/CsnCms/README.md

     'CsnCms'
 )
 ```

+4. Run `./vendor/bin/doctrine-module orm:schema-tool:update` to update the database schema (**Note:** You may need to force the update by adding ` --force` to the command).
+Then import the sample data located in `./vendor/coolcsn/CsnCms/data/SampleData.sql`.
+You can easily do that with *PhpMyAdmin* for instance.

 - **Important:** CsnCms requires setting a connection for Doctrine (if you haven't done this for some of your other modules).
 You can paste the following snippet in `config/autoload/doctrine.local.php`, replacing the tokens with your actual connection parameters: